amneyy/disaster_pipeline/README.md

 The _data_ directory contains a data set which are real messages that were sent during disaster events.
 This project will include a web app where anyone can input a message and it will result to a classification result.

+My primary motivation for working on this project is its impact on millions of people.
+Reacting quickly to disaster messages will potentially save lives and help people faster and more efficiently.

 <a id='components'></a>

 ## 2. Project Components